-With PAD, plaque builds up in your arteries, the vessels that carry blood from your heart.
-Plaque is a mix of cholesterol, fat, calcium, and other substances.
-PAD most often happens in your legs, but you can also have blockages in the arteries that go to your arms, head, stomach, and kidneys.
+When you have peripheral artery disease (PAD), plaque builds up in your arteries, the vessels that carry blood from your heart.
+Plaque is a mix of cholesterol, fat, calcium, and other things.
+The buildup most often happens in your legs, but you can also have blockages in the arteries that go to your arms, head, stomach, and kidneys.

 With different choices in your day-to-day life, you can do a lot to make sure your PAD doesn’t get any worse.
 You may even be able to reverse the symptoms and avoid surgery if you:

 - Eat a healthy diet.

 - Take care of your feet.